 Where do we draw the line?
 At vertebrates?
 The nervous systems of insects may not be as complex as ours, and they probably do not have as rich an experience of the world as we do.
 They also have very different senses, so the picture that is painted in their minds may be totally unlike ours.
 But I see no reason to doubt that insects have inner experiences of some kind.

 How far down do we go?
 It seems probable to me that any organism that is sensitive in some way to its environment has a degree of interior experience.
 Many single-celled organisms are sensitive to physical vibration, light intensity, or heat.
 Who are we to say they do not have a corresponding degree of consciousness?

 Would the same apply to viruses and DNA?
 Even to crystals and atoms?
 The philosopher Alfred North Whitehead argued that consciousness goes all the way down.
 He saw it as an intrinsic property of creation.

 If all creatures are conscious in some way or other, then consciousness is not something that evolved with human beings, or with primates, mammals or any other particular degree of biological evolution.
 It has always existed.
 What emerged over the course of evolution were the various qualities and dimensions of conscious experience — the contents of consciousness.

 Nervous systems evolved, processing this data and distributing it to other parts of the organism.
-Before long, the flow of information required a central processing system, and with it a more integrated picture of the world appeared.
+Before long, the flow of information required a central processing system, and with it, a more integrated picture of the world appeared.
 As brains evolved, new features were added to consciousness.
 With reptiles the limbic system appeared, an area of the brain associated with emotion.
-Feeling had been added.
+The feeling had been added.

 Language and Consciousness